benatkin/wordpress-myopenid-delegation/readme.txt

 == Installation ==

-Use the standard WP installation procedure.
-After installing, go to the settings to set the MyOpenID account.
+Use the standard WP plugin installation procedure.
+After installing and activating, go to the Settings > General to set the username of your MyOpenID account.
+Once that is set, link and meta tags to delegate OpenID to your MyOpenID account will be added to your home page.

 == Troubleshooting ==